By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Whatever their challenge in life, my clients all seem to be missing two important ingredients to create a happy successful life.
 People who hear voices and see things and people who thought they were perfectly normal until life took a wrong turn both need those same things.

-Humans as a biological organisms need some minimal intakes to sustain their biology.
+Humans as biological organisms need some minimal intakes to sustain their biology.
 We need some food, some water, air to breath and a small amount of clothing or shelter.
 Mostly though, as warm-blooded vertebrates, we adapt.
 Not having those things risks your health and life but having them does not automatically make you happy.

 Happiness is not things.